 - Learn about our Community Guidelines to make sure that your content follows our policies.

 - If your channel has received a strike, and you think that we've made a mistake, let us know.
-You can appeal this decision here.
+You can appeal the decision here.